Here's this, what is the State Department doing, giving this guy a visa?

 It's a Democrat think tank.

-But I did hear him say if good and evil negotiate, evil is going to win every time because they're not going to sacrifice anything.
+I'm not the biggest fan of Rush Limbaugh, but I did hear him say: if good and evil negotiate, evil is going to win every time because they're not going to sacrifice anything.

-A very smart man, I know, said not so long ago that, you know, the real challenge for diplomacy is to sit down and get the other side to agree to everything you want.
+A very smart man I know said not so long ago that, you know, the real challenge for diplomacy is to sit down and get the other side to agree to everything you want.

 The real challenge for diplomacy is to admit that it is useless when talking with pure evil tyrants.